internalfx/rethinkdbfs-spec/rethinkdbfs-spec.md

 Motivation for Change
 =====================

-The `existing GridFS documentation <http://docs.mongodb.org/manual/reference/gridfs/>`__ is only concerned with the underlying data model for this feature, and does not specify what basic set of features an implementation of GridFS should or should not provide.
-As a result, GridFS is currently implemented across drivers, but with varying APIs, features, and behavior guarantees.
+The `existing RethinkDBFS documentation <http://docs.mongodb.org/manual/reference/RethinkDBFS/>`__ is only concerned with the underlying data model for this feature, and does not specify what basic set of features an implementation of RethinkDBFS should or should not provide.
+As a result, RethinkDBFS is currently implemented across drivers, but with varying APIs, features, and behavior guarantees.
 Current implementations also may not conform to the existing documentation.

-This spec documents minimal operations required by all drivers offering GridFS support, along with optional features that drivers may choose to support.
-This spec is also explicit about what features/behaviors of GridFS are not specified and should not be supported.
+This spec documents minimal operations required by all drivers offering RethinkDBFS support, along with optional features that drivers may choose to support.
+This spec is also explicit about what features/behaviors of RethinkDBFS are not specified and should not be supported.
 Additionally, this spec validates and clarifies the existing data model, deprecating fields that are undesirable or incorrect.